jmcanterafonseca-iota/virtual-watch-tower/onboard-service.md

 ## Prerequisites

-A Participant (the Service Provider) has already been registered following the [Participant Onboarding](./onboard-participant.md) steps.
-Thus, Participant's Identity is known.
+A Participant (the Service Provider) has already been onboarded and registered on the Fed Catalogue following the [Participant Onboarding](./onboard-participant.md) procedure.
+Thus, Participant's Identity is known within the ecosystem.

 ## Generate the credentials needed for Service compliance